transistive/typed-enum/README.md

 Download with composer:
 ```
-composer require "youngsource/typed-enum"
+composer require "laudis/typed-enum"
 ```

 ### Extending from TypedEnum

-Extend from TypedEnum and use protected or public constants to define the enumeration:
+Extend from TypedEnum and use any scalar constants to define the enumeration:

 ```
 final Foo extends TypedEnum {
-    protected const BAR = 'bar';
+    private const BAR = 'bar';
-    protected const BAZ = 'bas';
+    private const BAZ = 2;
+    private const FOO = 2.1;
 }
 ```

-Instances of Foo can now be created by using the __callstatic method based on the name of the constant:
+You can now create instances of Foo by using the __callstatic method based on the name of the constant:

 ```
 Foo::BAR()  // Returns an instance of Foo with value 'bar'